samcondon4/PyLabTools/docs/tutorials/stepbystep_config/index.rst

 2) First instrument controller
 -------------------------------

-| Now, we can add a few controller configuration dictionaries to allow us to control the parameters of our newly added instruments with the SPHERExLabTools
+| Now, we can add a few controller configuration dictionaries to allow us to control the parameters of our newly added instruments with the PyLabTools
   graphical interface!

 | Add the following block to control.py: